AMBRISH10/job-aggregation-agent/README.md

 # Job Aggregation Agent

-A modular job aggregation system that collects job listings from WhatsApp and Telegram channels, extracts relevant information using open-source large language models (via Ollama), and presents the results in a Streamlit dashboard.
+A modular job aggregation system that collects job listings from WhatsApp and Telegram channels, extracts relevant information using open-source large language models (via Ollama), and presents the results in a FLASK dashboard.

 ---